Aliases for MMP8 Gene

 MMP8 (Matrix Metallopeptidase 8) is a Protein Coding gene.
-Diseases associated with MMP8 include Periodontal Disease and Gingivitis.
-Among its related pathways are Integrin Pathway and Matrix Metalloproteinases.
+Diseases associated with MMP8 include Preterm Premature Rupture Of The Membranes and Gingivitis.
+Among its related pathways are GPCR Pathway and Immune System.
 GO annotations related to this gene include calcium ion binding and metalloendopeptidase activity.
 An important paralog of this gene is MMP1.

 UniProtKB/Swiss-Prot for MMP8 Gene

 Can degrade fibrillar type I, II, and III collagens.